-(Use WordPress to build your website)
+(Use WordPress to build your website or blog)

 WordPress is not only a robust platform to build a website or blog with, but it is also easy-to-manage and great for non-technical users.

-(Hosting & Web Management)
+(Hosting & Website Management)

-Step 4 – Define Your Website’s Audience
+Step 4 – Define Your Website Target Audience

 - Audience demographics

-- How they consume digital information
+- How prefer to consume digital information

 - Create a list of all the things you would like your website to be able to do for your business and for your customers.
 This could include things such as having restricted areas where customers can view their order details and resellers or affiliates can view or download private or confidential information, add a directory, forum, customer support helpdesk, etc.